Moebius empowers designers to visually create dynamic web content without typing a single line of code.

 CSS is meant to be read and written by developers.
 Besides having a high learning curve, CSS is not 100% cross-compatible across all browsers.

-Moebius is planned to be released in the first quarter of 2018.
+The beta for Moebius is planned to be released during the second quarter of 2018, and version 1.0 is planned to be released by the end of 2018.

 A perpetual license will cost $50.
 Lifetime of free upgrades included after purchase.